DOJ Watchdog To Review Pre-Election Conduct Of FBI, Other Justice Officials

 Top advisers to Democratic candidate Hillary Clinton have blamed FBI Director James Comey, in part, for her loss in November.
 Now, federal investigators say they will examine whether public statements by Comey in July, October and November 2016 ran afoul of policies that caution officials not to influence the outcome of an election and to avoid making derogatory comments about people who haven't been formally charged with wrongdoing.

-The FBI had no immediate comment on the broad review, though Comey has told friends and employees that he had few good choices in the investigation into Clinton's handling of classified information on her private email server.
+Comey has previously told friends and employees that he had few good choices in the investigation into Clinton's handling of classified information on her private email server.

+In a statement Thursday, Comey said, "I am grateful to the Department of Justice's IG for taking on this review.
+He is professional and independent and the FBI will cooperate fully with him and his office.
+I hope very much he is able to share his conclusions and observations with the public because everyone will benefit from thoughtful evaluation and transparency regarding this matter."

 Inspector General Michael Horowitz said he would not "substitute" his judgment on the declination to prosecute Clinton for that of prosecutors and the FBI.
 And he said the review could expand based on what his investigators encounter along the way.